pedromendes-dev/Sistema_De_Vendas/replit.md

 - 2025-07-18: Build system verified working with no critical errors, all components properly integrated
 - 2025-07-18: System ready for production deployment with all features tested and functional
 - 2025-07-18: Removed "Organizar" tab from admin panel as requested by user - cleaned up drag-drop components
+- 2025-07-18: **EDIT AND DELETE FUNCTIONALITY IMPLEMENTED** - Added complete edit/delete functionality for attendants page
+- 2025-07-18: Fully functional edit modal with name and image URL fields plus preview functionality
+- 2025-07-18: Delete functionality with confirmation dialog and proper error handling
+- 2025-07-18: All backend routes (PUT, DELETE) already existed and are working properly
+- 2025-07-18: Toast notifications for successful edits, deletions, and error handling